-From Margaret on June 28th, 2010 in Tools and Tips
+From Margaret Everton on June 28, 2010 in Tools and Tips

 Using a color to tie old and new together will help integrate those unique flea market finds without making them stand out awkwardly.
 This Brooklyn townhouse was gutted and recreated with 19th-century sensibilities and incorporating modern elements.
 The many details here work together by sticking to neutrals and adding bits of yellow.

 Use a collection to tie together old and new objects.
 Things that supercede different eras, such as typewriters, globes or serving platters.
 Or pair your modern couch with a used Eames lounge chair and ottoman (and if you find one used and in good condition, lucky are you).

 #3 Take Your Time

 Showing discretion in what you bring into your home allows for your space to develop conscientiously over time.
 While its tempting (and sometimes important) to grab what excites you, hunt with your aesthetic parameters in mind.
 Youll find yourself scratching your head less at what to do with those random things from past consignment store crazes.